jce-redhat/terraform-aap-infra-aws/README.md

 ## Using the repo manually

 1. Create a config.s3.tfbackend file from the example provided.
 Modify the bucket, key, and region as appropriate.
+The bucket used to store the terraform state must already exist.
 ```
 cp config.s3.tfbackend.example config.s3.tfbackend
 vim config.s3.tfbackend